sothawo/mapjfx/README.md

 ### 1.12.2

-* don not use offline cache as default.
+* do not use offline cache as default.

 ### 1.12.1